HTTP-APIs/docs/docs/src/content/tutorial/setting_and_running_hydrus.md

 # Setting Up and Running hydrus

-> This tutorial assumes you have a basic understanding of python programming language, Hydra, API documentation created using Hydra, Linked Data, web servers, and REST APIs.
+> This tutorial assumes you have a basic understanding of Python programming language, Hydra, API documentation created using Hydra, Linked Data, web servers, and REST APIs.

 You will learn about `hydrus` and be able to set up and run `hydrus` in two different ways after following this document.